About the Journal

 The mission of Digestive Medicine Research (Dig Med Res; DMR; Online ISSN: 2617-1627) is to deliver up-to-date authoritative coverage of basic, translational, clinical research and operative techniques in digestive diseases, including but not limited to esophagology, gastroenterology, hepatobiliary pancreas, and related fields.
 Consistent with its mission, DMR as an international peer-reviewed open-access journal focuses on Original Articles, Review Articles, Case Reports, dedicated Video Submissions (“How I Do It”).

 Digestive Medicine Research (DMR) is the official journal of the Seventh Affiliated Hospital of Sun Yat-sen University.
 Under the auspices of the hospital, DMR warmly welcome authors who will identify new findings that are changing the practice of medicine and to advise readers how to apply them in daily patient care.
 All submissions and review processes of DMR are conducted electronically to expedite the reviews and publication process.
 DMR features fast-track publication, which means articles are going to be published promptly once accepted, without delay in fitting the publication frequency.

 Information for Authors

-DMR follows the ICMJE recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journal and the Committee on Publication Ethics (COPE)'s guidelines.
+DMR is a member of Committee on Publication Ethics (COPE) and it follows the Committee on Publication Ethics (COPE)'s guidelines and the ICMJE recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journal.

 Manuscripts submitted must be the original work of the author(s) and must not be published previously or under consideration for publication elsewhere.